Together to Tackle the Covid,

 Injustice, Climate Change and Nature Emergencies

-The UK hosted the G7 summit in June and will host the United Nations Climate Change Conference (COP26) in November.
+The UK hosted the G7 summit in June and the United Nations Climate Change Conference (COP26) in November.

 That is why organisations from across the UK, advocating for a better future for people and planet, have come together in this new coalition.
 We want to bring people together to tackle these crises by taking individual actions, by supporting others and by asking decision-makers to act.

-Join us in 2021 to help crack the crises because together we can tackle the Covid, injustice, climate change and nature crisis.
+Join us to help crack the crises because together we can tackle the Covid, injustice, climate change and nature crisis.